Bernhard Einstein

-Bernhard Caesar Einstein (10 July 1930 – 30 September 2008) was a German-American engineer, the son of Hans Albert Einstein.
+Bernhard Caesar Einstein (10 July 1930 – 30 September 2008) was a Swiss-American engineer, the son of Hans Albert Einstein.
 Of the three known biological grandchildren of Albert Einstein, all sons of Hans, he was the only one to survive childhood.

 After attending UC Berkeley and ETH Zurich, Bernard worked as an engineer at several companies and organizations, including Texas Instruments and Litton Industries, receiving numerous patents in electronics.

 Early life and family

-Bernard Einstein was the son of Hans Albert Einstein and Frieda Einstein (née Knecht), who had married in 1927 in Switzerland.
+Bernhard Einstein was the son of Hans Albert Einstein and Frieda Einstein (née Knecht), who had married in 1927 in Switzerland.
 He was born on 10 July 1930 in Dortmund, Germany, where Hans Albert was involved in a bridge building project.
 Hans Albert was the only one of Albert Einstein's three children to marry and have children.

-Bernard spent his early years in Switzerland until the age of eight, when his family moved to South Carolina.
+Bernhard spent his early years in Switzerland until the age of eight, when his parents moved to South Carolina.
 Albert Einstein was very worried about the rise of Nazi Germany and encouraged his son Hans Albert to emigrate to the United States as he himself had done in 1933.
 Hans Albert heeded this advice, and moved his family to Greenville, South Carolina, where he was a civil engineer working with the U.S. Army Corps of Engineers.
 Bernhard spent his teenage years in Pasadena, where his father was a professor at the California Institute of Technology, and in Berkeley.

-Bernard first met his grandfather Albert when he was two years old.
-As a boy he travelled alone to spend time with Albert in New Jersey, and at Saranac Lake in upstate New York.
+Bernhard first met his grandfather Albert when he was two years old.
+As a boy, he travelled alone to spend time with Albert in New Jersey, and at Saranac Lake in upstate New York.
 Albert Einstein died in April 1955.
-Having shared his love of music with his grandson, he bestowed upon Bernard his violin in addition to a modest sum of money.
+Having shared his love of music with his grandson, he bestowed upon Bernhard his violin in addition to a modest sum of money.

-In 1954, Bernard married Doris Aude Ascher (born 1930), with whom he had five children:
+In 1954, Bernhard married Doris Aude Ascher (born 1930), with whom he had five children: